GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Ring of Days**, $18,000
 Neg.
 A simple gloden ring with a little embelishment.
 *As an action the wearer may choose to disappear from space and time.
 They will be gone for 1d12 days.
 They return as close to their original relative position as phsyically possible.
-The wearer and everything on them is completely unaffected by the passage of time.
+The wearer and everything on them is completely unaffected by the passage of time*.

 **Ring of Elemental Charge**, $ 10,000 + $3,000 per maximum charge
 Neg.